 Being confident enough to start speaking right away—even when you only know a handful of words in a new language—is a huge advantage and will lead to fast progress in your second foreign language.
-The more you speak, the better you will become at speaking, and this is the only way to achieve true communicative ability.
+Speaking often is, as you already know, the only way to achieve true communicative ability.

-But you already know this from your first language, which is why the second will be easier.
+And because you already know this from your first foreign language, the second will be that much easier.

 Because you already know one foreign language, you are better prepared to learn another—and there are studies to prove it.

 Just think about the many ways you’ve grown accustomed to using your brain when you speak a foreign language:

 - Formulating sentences using a different grammar structure.
-No matter what languages you speak, you’ve undoubtedly learned to use a different grammar structure.
-This familiarity and flexibility with structure will help you as you learn a new language, even if its grammar structure is unrelated to any other language you know.
+No matter what languages you speak, you’ve undoubtedly learned different grammar structures for each.
+This will help you learn another new language, even if its grammar structures are unrelated to those you know already (more on this below!).

 - Thinking of ways to express yourself when you don’t know a particular word.
-Anyone who has studied a foreign language has learned to “talk around” an idea when they don’t know the vocabulary words to express it directly.
-For example, you might call a “wallet” a “thing you keep your money in.”
-It takes flexibility to be comfortable using language like this, and you undoubtedly already have this skill.
+Anyone who has studied a foreign language has learned to “talk around” an idea when they don’t know the vocabulary words to express it directly—a “wallet” might be a “thing you keep your money in,” for instance.
+Using language like this requires flexibility, and you already have this skill.

 - Listening to and processing rapid speech.
 You have grown accustomed to listening to native speakers talk very quickly and have learned to pick out words you know, as well as identify words you may not be familiar with so that you can ask about or look them up later.